ethanmur/ethanmur.github.io/_pages/cv.md

 Education
 ======
-* Ph.D    , GitHub University, 2018 (expected)
+* PhD, Department of Atmospheric and Oceanic Sciences    University of Colorado, Boulder, July 2025 (expected)
-* M.S., Department of Atmospheric and Oceanic Sciences    University of Colorado, Boulder, December 2023
+* MS, Department of Atmospheric and Oceanic Sciences    University of Colorado, Boulder, December 2023
-* B.S. in GitHub, GitHub University, 2012
+* BA, Physics Major and Computer Science Minor    Vassar College, May 2021